SpicepodSet

 ## Scaling and Pausing

-Set `replicas: 0` to scale down to zero pods while retaining supporting resources (Service, ConfigMap, NetworkPolicy, ServiceAccount):
+Set `replicas: 0` to pause the workload while retaining supporting resources (Service, ConfigMap, NetworkPolicy, ServiceAccount):

 ```yaml